9 Data Wrangling

 A %in% B in A is an element of vector B

 Finally, you can also pass many other functions to filter.
 For example, the package stringr that is loaded as part of the tidyverse contains many different functions for working with strings (character data).
-For example, you you use str_detect() to only retain rows where the country contains the word “Island”.
+For example, you use str_detect() to only retain rows where the country contains the word “Island”.

 transport_clean |>